KONFeature/KONFeature.github.io/content/about.md

 ---
 title: "About"
-description: "Learn more about Quentin Nivelais, a senior Solidity developer and head of smart contracts at Frak."
+description: "Learn more about Quentin Nivelais, co-Founder at Frak, a senior Solidity developer and head of smart contracts."
 author: "Quentin Nivelais"
 date: 2023-03-23
 tags: ["about", "solidity developer", "smart contracts"]